runekn/x4-reactive-docking/README.md

 1. Docked: Same behaviour as vanilla.
 Subordinates will remain docked.
 2. Launched (default): Same as vanilla.
 Subordinates will remain launched, and only dock if leader wants to travel far distances.
-3. Reactive: Subordinates will dock, but launch if something happens that is relevant to their standing order.
+3. Reactive (added): Subordinates will dock, but launch if something happens that is relevant to their standing order.

 #### Carrier escort wing
 Example: Fighter assigned to attacking with Behemoth L destroyer.

 1. Docked: Same behaviour as vanilla.
 Subordinates will remain docked.
-2. Launched: Subordinates will remain launched, and only dock if leader wants to travel far distances.
+2. Launched (added): Subordinates will remain launched, and only dock if leader wants to travel far distances.
 3. Reactive (default): Same as vanilla launched.
 Subordinates will dock, but launch if something happens that is relevant to their standing order.

 #### Station defence wing
 Example: Fighter assigned to defence of player HQ station.

-1. Docked: Subordinates will remain docked.
+1. Docked (added): Subordinates will remain docked.
 2. Launched (default): Same as vanilla.
 Subordinates will patrol around the station in a random pattern, and engage any enemy entering the zone of control.
-3. Reactive: When no enemies are detected, ships will move towards available docking pads while keeping a lookout.
+3. Reactive (added): When no enemies are detected, ships will move towards available docking pads while keeping a lookout.
 If within 8km of docking pads they will initiate dock.
 Will launch and attack if enemies enter the zone of control.
 Also works with capital ships.

 #### Auxiliary trader
 Example: Courier Vanguard assigned to trade for Nomad.

 1. Docked: Option not available.
 2. Launched (default): Same as vanilla.
 Ships will look for trades for the auxiliary ship, and launch as soon as it has completed a trade.
-3. Reactive: Trader will dock at auxiliary if it has found no valid trades for some time.
+3. Reactive (added): Trader will dock at auxiliary if it has found no valid trades for some time.
 Will remain docked to auxiliary after completing trade, until it has found another.

 ## Requirements
 * (OPTIONAL) SirNuke's Mod Support API [[Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274) | [Nexus](https://www.nexusmods.com/x4foundations/mods/503)] - Required for changing default docking options, but otherwise not needed.
 Will require UI Protection mode be disabled.